urani-trade/solana-dev-onboarding-rs/chapters/04_pda.md

 <br>

-* PDAs are hashed from a bump, a program_id, and several seeds.
+* PDAs are hashed from a bump, a `program_id`, and several seeds.
 These seeds can be used to build hashmap-like structures on-chain.

 * With PDA, you can create structs that encode the information about a relationship between the user and some data account, so that PDA serves as the address: